 - Coincident with Barbuto, the Massachusetts legislature is now considering a bill that would expressly prohibit discrimination against medical marijuana users in employment, education, housing, and child welfare.

-was not a surprising decision based on the law and facts of the case.
+What do you do?Darlington was not a surprising decision based on the law and facts of the case.
 It also may not be over.
 The decision was from the Superior Court.
 It may be appealed to the State Supreme Court and, as is often the case, the legislature may react to the decision by revising the Act.

 The more vexing issue for employers will involve a cardholder’s use of marijuana at lunch or before work.
 In such instances, employers are well-advised to treat medical marijuana users just as they would treat employees using prescribed narcotics such as painkillers.
 In both situations, the employee is legally using a prescription “medicine”.
 In both circumstances, the employee may be protected by disability laws.
 And in both situations the employer may still require those same employees to perform the essential functions of their job and to follow the employer’s safety standards.

 While these general concepts are not new, the intersection between the emerging area of medical marijuana law and existing laws on accommodating disabilities, legal use of prescription narcotics, mandatory drug-testing and drug-free workplaces, will create a virtual mindfield for employers.
 Employers need to be very thoughtful and strategic when navigating these issues in order to avoid becoming the next “Darlington” in the wave of legal claims that will surely arise.